codacy/codacy-rubocop/docs/description/Style_HashSyntax.md

 * always - forces use of the 3.1 syntax (e.g. {foo:})
 * never - forces use of explicit hash literal value
 * either - accepts both shorthand and explicit use of hash literal value
+* consistent - like "either", but will avoid mixing styles in a single hash

 # Examples